High Tactile Printing Effects

 Creating eye catching effects

-These methods are used to create impact, draw attention to specific elements of labels that are of high importance.
-Often used to create contrast visually by using more than one effect commonly a matte label may have one element in high-gloss as somebody walks past the label they see the glossy part shine out, reflecting more of the light.
-This is used to draw the attention to your product.
+These methods are used to create impact or draw attention to specific elements of labels that are of high importance.
+Often used to create contrast visually by using more than one effect.

-Once in someone’s hand the labels feel different compared to other finishes soft-touch will feel smooth and silky alternatively create a rougher effect with a textured finish.
-Raising elements of labels is done to achieve both the visual effect before your product is picked up and tactile afterwards.
+Once in someone’s hand the labels feel different compared to other finishes.
+Soft-touch will feel smooth and silky alternatively create a rougher effect with a textured finish.
+Raising elements of labels is done to achieve both the visual effect before your product is picked up and a tactile memorable feel afterwards.

-Gloss, matte, glitter, foam and frosted effects can be achieved by varnishing effects too, ask how to create something special today.
+Gloss, matte, glitter, foam and frosted effects can be achieved too, ask how to create something special today.